Mercedes-AMG C43 gets more power, better tech for 2019

 interface housed inside a larger, 10.25-inch screen.
 If you were hoping to see Merc's new MBUX system as part of the C43's mid-cycle updates, well, there's a big ol' sad trombone playing in your honor.

 Look closely and you might be able to spot the visual differences between the 2019 C43 and its predecessor.
 Mercedes says the sedan gets new front and wheel bumpers, with LED headlights and taillights offered as standard equipment.
 New, model-specific 18-inch wheels round out the updates, though of course, large 19-inch rollers are also available.

 The C43 acts as a middle child in the C-Class lineup, slotting between the mainstream C300 and hot-hot-hot AMG C63.
-When we, we called it "a great drive surrounded by some very fetching sheetmetal" -- assuming you can deal with the decidedly stiff ride, anyway.
+When we reviewed the 2017 model, we called it "a great drive surrounded by some very fetching sheetmetal" -- assuming you can deal with the decidedly stiff ride, anyway.
 We expect the 2019 C43 to be just as enjoyable.